AmsterdamUniversityPress/content-loading/magazines.md

 # Magazines

+Magazines are periodicals for a more general public.
+On the platform, the content is present in "flipbooks" (Flowpaper functionality).

+Technically, magazines are books on the platform, and this is visible

+- in the breadcrumb
+- in the URL
+- in the filters

+However, magazines _are_ a separate product type on the platform and can be filtered using the `MagazineIssue` filter.

+## BITS

+Because magazines are books, they are encoded in BITS XML.
+Currently, the BITS files are metadata only.

 It can be helpful to add a little more information to the metadata.

 - ⭐ Add `<collection-meta>` and fill it with appropriate metadata, e.g. the magazine ISSN.